faburaya/videotranscoder/ReadMe.txt

-This C++ console application makes use of Microsoft Media Foundation to transcode video (with any number of streams and any format supported by Windows).
+This C++ console application makes use of Microsoft Media Foundation to transcode video.
 Hardware acceleration is enabled whenever possible.
-Encoding to H.264 is very fast!
+Encoding with HEVC is very fast!

-The solution is meant to be build by Visual C++ 2015 and depends on 3FD v2.4+ (https://github.com/faburaya/3fd) installed in a location defined by an enviroment variable to be called "_3FD_HOME".
+The solution is meant to be build by Visual C++ 2022.

-Windows 10 (at least build 14393) is recommended.

-Usage:

- VideoTranscoder [/e:encoder] [/t:target_size_factor] input output

-            encoder = h264 (default)
+You have everything you need to build, including dependencies, in this repository.

+Usage example:

+ VideoTranscoder -i input.mp4 -o output.mp4 -e hevc -t 0.5

+OPTIONS:
+  -h,     --help              Print this help message and exit -i,     --input TEXT REQUIRED
+                              Input video file
+  -o,     --output TEXT REQUIRED
+                              Output MP4 file
+  -e,     --encoder TEXT:{hevc,h264} REQUIRED
+                              Video encoder to use (from Microsoft Media Foundation) -t,     --tsf FLOAT:FLOAT in [0 - 1] REQUIRED
- target size factor = 0.5 (default)
+                              Target size factor
-Must provide input & output files!

-      /e:, /encoder:   What encoder to use, always with the highest profile made available by Microsoft Media Foundation, for better compression - allowed: [(default = )h264, hevc]

-          /t:, /tsf:   The target size of the output transcoded video, as a fraction of the original size (when ommited, default = 0.5; min = 0.001; max = 1)

-        input output   input & output files (expects 2 values)